 For more details, also see the question “What does enforcement mean in civil and commercial matters?”

 Enforcement of a judgment

-Proceedings may be initiated only upon application of the creditor, if the defendant fails to voluntarily comply with what an enforceable judgment imposes on him/her.
-Even without an application, in accordance with Act No 292/2013, on special court proceedings, as amended, a court will order the performance of some preliminary rulings, e.g. in the matter of protection against domestic violence.
+Proceedings may be initiated only upon application of the creditor, if the defendant fails to comply voluntarily with what an enforceable judgment imposes on him/her.
+Even without an application in accordance with Act No 292/2013 on special court proceedings (as amended), a court will order the performance of some preliminary rulings, e.g. in the matter of protection against domestic violence.

-The enforcement of a judgment may only be ordered if the judgment includes the identification of the creditor and the defendant, a definition of the scope and content of the obligation for fulfilment of which the motion for enforcement was lodged, and a determination of the deadline for compliance with the obligation.
+The enforcement of a judgment may be ordered only if the judgment includes the identification of the creditor and the defendant, a definition of the scope and content of the obligation for fulfilment of which the motion for enforcement was lodged, and a determination of the deadline for compliance with the obligation.
 If the court judgment does not contain a determination of the deadline for compliance with the obligation, it is understood that the obligation imposed through the judgment must be complied with within three days and, in the case of eviction, within fifteen days of the judgment becoming final.
 If, in accordance with the judgment, the obligation should be complied with by more than one defendant, and if it is divisible, the obligation – unless the judgment determines otherwise – must be complied with by all the defendants equally.